top of page

 Status: Discontinued

-Also in 2003, Ibanez released the "Edge Pro II" for its Korean-made models, and to replace the unpopular Lo-TRS II.
-It was manufactured in Korea.
+Also in 2003, Ibanez released the "Edge Pro II" for its Korean-made guitars, and to replace the unpopular Lo-TRS II.
+It has "Made in Korea" embossed on the underside of the block.
 As with the Edge Pro, the Edge Pro II can be strung either with or without removing the ball ends of the strings and the saddles have integrated string locks.
 It has a threaded tremolo collar instead of the push-in system on the Edge Pro.
 It has knife edge inserts which are replaceable.
 The Edge Pro II was featured on all Korean-made RG models utilizing double-locking systems until 2005.

 ZR (Zero Resistance) tremolo with ZPS (Zero Point System)